-Tutors responsible for admitting undergraduates in Geography will be looking at all the available information from the admissions test1, past and predicted examination results, school reports, and interviews, with a view to assessing the individual candidate's potential to benefit from the academic courses provided by Oxford in Geography.
+Tutors responsible for admitting undergraduates in Geography will be looking at all the available information from the UCAS form, past and predicted examination results, school reports, and interviews, with a view to assessing the individual candidate's potential to benefit from the academic courses provided by Oxford in Geography.
 Predicted examination results will be viewed in relation to a minimum standard offer.
 The minimum offer will normally be A*, AA in A2 examinations, excluding general studies or equivalent.
 The A* may be in any subject.
 For the IB the offer will normally be 39 points with 7,6,6 at higher level.
 Equivalent international qualifications are also accepted.
 For details, please see the University's information on international qualifications.

 Candidates who have achieved or are predicted grades lower than the standard offer will not normally be invited for interview.
-Otherwise, the decision to invite candidates for interview will be based on achievement in the admissions test and, where available, contextualised GCSE data.
+Otherwise, the decision to invite candidates for interview will be based on the UCAS form and, where available, contextualised GCSE data.

 Criteria used to assess performance at interview